fe950/debian11ConfigScript/README.md

-#  Debian 11 Congig Script
+#  Debian 11 Config Script
-This will help you build a lightweight desktop or headless server with unattended  onfiguration of software based on a minimal debian 11 netinstall.
+This will help you build a lightweight desktop or headless server with unattended  configuration of software based on a minimal debian 11 netinstall.
 Easy to change to your needs.
 <br/>
 Choose between 3 templates without user interaction.<br/>
 - Headless server<br/>